jeremynoesen/AISpongeLite/README.md

 ## Usage

-- `/generate`: Generate an episode.
+- `/episode`: Generate an episode.
 Only one episode can be generated at a time globally.
 There is a 5-minute cooldown upon successful generation, unless you purchase the ["Remove Cooldown" subscription ($1.99/Mo)](https://discord.com/discovery/applications/1254296070599610469/store/1343274119084638239).
   Generation may take a few minutes.
-Do not enter a topic if you want to check generation status or remaining cooldown.
+Do not enter a topic to check generation status or remaining cooldown.
+- `/msg`: Send a message to one of the characters.
+This can be used at any time anywhere and does not have a cooldown.

 ## Installation